Overview

 Common causes:

-- API token was copied incorrectly — create a new one and try again
+- Service account token was copied incorrectly — create a new one and try again

 - Token has been revoked or expired